 - Breakdown project into doable tasks and estimate duration

-- Assist with planning, from start to finish of project
+- Assist with planning, from start to finish of the project

 - Prepare and distribute project materials